dayvidwhy/dayvidwhy.github.io/_posts/2016-10-06-Easy-jQuery-Selectors.markdown

 ## jQuery Is Just Bad
 Probably the biggest point you get from a few students that have done some stuff with web development before is that jQuery is bad, [and it sort of is](https://github.com/jquery/jquery.com/issues/88#issuecomment-72400007).
 Many of it's functions have big performance hits, but it is still a very convenient library to use.

+jQuery is also well known for being old and clunky.
+It's a large library weighing in at 28kB for the second flavour, and it takes a phones browser about 500ms on average to parse the library.
+Not the greatest.

 ## Just Teach Plain JavaScript
 JavaScript has a range of selectors that fascilitate grabbing elements on the page and then doing things to them, see;